Tennis betting online

 When it comes to betting on tennis tournaments, check the promo pages at each of our featured bookies to see if they have any improved odds or special offers available.

 Here are just some of the most popular betting markets available on most tennis tournaments or matches.

-Futures Betting: This is a bet to predict the overall winner of a tournament.
+his is a bet to predict the overall winner of a tournament.
 It is best to bet on futures before the tournament gets underway to ensure the best odds.
-Once the tournament has begun and players have started to get knocked out then the odds shorten.
+Once the tournament has begun and players have started to get knocked out, then the odds shorten.

 Tips on how to bet on the tennis

 When betting on tennis it is important to do your research.
 If you are making a futures bet on a tournament, find out each player’s history at that tournament.
 What surface is the tournament being played on?
 Does the person you want to bet on have a good history on that surface?
 If you are betting on a match, research the history between the two players.
 Do the odds match the players’ history?
 These are the questions a smart punter needs to think about and research beforehand to place a good wager with proper value.